 - Practical, with clean line and simple designs, with little to no embellishments, decorations or lettering.

-- Without a lot of fuzz or colors.
+- Without a lot of fuss or colors.

 - Lots of white in the spread or negative space.

 - Layout designs that are not time-consuming to create.

 A minimalist bullet journal is perfect for anyone but I think it is especially suited to people who have just started journaling and want an easy bullet journal setup, those that love minimalist lifestyles and those who either don’t enjoy drawing or are nervous about attempting art journaling.